paymennt/docs/community/6-online-payment/5-online-shop-and-API-integration.md

 ## Add shipping rules

-You can add shipping information to apply the shipping fee according to the delivery address and the checkout amount
+You can add shipping information to apply the shipping fee according to the delivery address and the checkout amount:

 1. Open the side menu, and go to “Shop (Under the “Earn” section) -> Shipping (Under the “Configure” section)”
 2. On the “Shipping” page, you will see the shipping rules that have already been set up.
 You can click on the existing rule to view or edit the details